ssghait007/blog/content/blog/steganography.md

 image: https://raw.githubusercontent.com/ssghait007/blog/main/assets/stegano.jpg
 ---

-# Steganography - Hide text data inside image
+# Steganography - The Art of Hiding Data in Plain Sight

 I was watching a web-show(`Mr-Robot`) on a weekend.
 It's a story of how a guy hacks into data servers of big conglomerate, and encrypts all data with a cryptographic keys.
 After the hack was successful he stores the RSA keys to decrypt this data `inside an image`.